microsoft/psi-samples/Samples/LinuxWebcamWithAudioSample/README.md

     DeliveryPolicy.LatestMessage);
 ```

+The `DrawFrame` method copies the frame image data to a `Pixbuf` object which is then used to update the displayed image.
+The audio level is rendered as a horizontal bar and text.

 Note that the second argument to the `Do` operator specifies a `DeliveryPolicy` to apply to messages being delivered to the `Do` operator.
 By default, \psi streams will queue messages until components are able to receive and process them.
 We refer to this as a lossless or `Unlimited` delivery policy, where no messages are dropped and queues are allowed to grow.

 In this case however, we are only concerned with displaying the latest image in real time, so we do not want to queue and draw each frame if the UI cannot keep up, as this will lead to ever increasing memory usage and the displayed images lagging further behind.
 The `LatestMessages` delivery policy allows frames to be dropped if they arrive at a rate that is faster than the `DrawFrame` method in the `Do` operator can draw them.
 For more information on delivery policies in \psi, see the [Delivery Policies](https://github.com/microsoft/psi/wiki/Delivery-Policies) tutorial.